tasb/docker-kubernetes-training/labs/lab09.md

 🌟  The 'dashboard' addon is enabled
 ```

-To get access to the dasboard active it using the next command.
+To get access to the dashboard active it using the next command.

 ```bash
 minikube dashboard --url